StackVista/stackstate-docs/develop/developer-guides/custom-functions/monitor-functions.md

 }
 ```

-With the above change, each timeseries is now validated against the threshold and reported as a Monitor health state.
+With the above change, each timeseries is now validated against the threshold and reported as a monitor health state.
 Each such result is uniquely identified by the metrics that were used to compute it, so any future changes based on the same metrics will result in health state updates instead of new states being created.
 Furthermore, we used the same metrics to extract the `tags.host` grouping from it and turned it into a specific topology identifier of a hostname represented in StackState.
 This topology identifier reconstruction, called topology mapping, is performed for all the groupped metric timeseries meaning it automatically applies to all the hosts in the topology that have CPU metrics associated with them.
 An improvement to the above definition can be made by introducing a result chart with each result.
-This is done by populating the optional `displayTimeseries` property of the Monitor health state:
+This is done by populating the optional `displayTimeseries` property of the monitor health state:

 ```groovy
 def metrics = /* Same as above. */